jtanx/fontforge/doc/sphinx/ui/misc/HotKeys.rst

 pressed.
 If you are wanting the Shift key to be held too, you need to explicitly specify that as with control+shift+s as the key definition.

-FontForge recognizes the following standard modifiers: Alt, Esc Ctrl, Control, Ctrl, Shift, Shift, CapsLock, Opt (the last corresponds to the Option key on the mac keyboard, Cmd+ for the mac Command key Note: This can only be used by an X program if the X11 application does not appropriate it -- this can be configured in the X11 Preferences).
+FontForge recognizes the following standard modifiers: Alt, Esc Ctl, Control, Ctrl, Shft, Shift, CapsLock, Opt (the last corresponds to the Option key on the mac keyboard, Cmd+ for the mac Command key Note: This can only be used by an X program if the X11 application does not appropriate it -- this can be configured in the X11 Preferences).